gerald-scharitzer/cryptographic-transition.net/build.md

 # Build

-the website with the command [`jekyll build`](https://jekyllrb.com/docs/usage/) in the directory [`src/jekyll`](src/jekyll) into the directory `src/jekyll/_site`.

-Test with `jekyll serve`.
+from the project root directory with the following commands.

+Build the website with [`. sh/build-site.sh`](https://jekyllrb.com/docs/usage/).

+Serve the website with `. sh/serve-site.sh`.

-Clean the output locations with `jekyll clean`.
+Clean the website with `. sh/clean-site.sh`.

 ## Frontend

+**FIXME** Contain build variables.

-Build the frontend image with `podman build -t frontend:0.0.0-snapshot src/front`.
+Build the frontend image with `. sh/build-front.sh`.

-Run the frontend image with `podman run -d --rm --name frontend -p 8080:80 frontend:0.0.0-snapshot`.
+Run the frontend image with `. sh/run-front.sh`.

 Test the frontend at http://localhost:8080.

-Stop and remove the frontend with `podman stop frontend`.
+Stop and remove the frontend with `. sh/stop-front.sh`.

+Remove the frontend image with `. sh/remove-front.sh`.